mar10/wsgidav/.github/CONTRIBUTING.md

 ```

 The new environment exists and is activated.
-Now install the development dependencies into that environemt:
+Now install the development dependencies into that environment:
 ```
 (wsgidav_py34) $ pip install -r requirements-dev.txt
 ```